 However, if you are awaiting roadside service or a friend with a car and jumper cables and you need to get into the trunk in the meantime, this is the problem I will show you how to solve.
-You probably tried to consult your owner's manual and found easy looking instructions like those in the picture to the right.
-An easy two step process: 1) remove the cover and 2) pull the lever.
+You probably tried to consult your owner's manual and found easy-looking instructions.
+An easy two-step process: 1) remove the cover and 2) pull the lever.

-If you are reading this, you learned that 1) it's not an easy two steps process 2) there is nothing in your trunk that remotely resembles either of those diagrams and 3) it's not easy to get to the trunk when the rear door doesn't open.
+If you are reading this, you learned that 1) it's not an easy two-step process 2) there is nothing in your trunk that remotely resembles either of those diagrams and 3) it's not easy to get to the trunk when the rear door doesn't open.

-Here's a photographic step-by-step guide to open your Prius trunk (a.k.a Boot, a.k.a Rear Door) when your battery is dead.
+Here's a step-by-step photographic guide to opening your Prius trunk (a.k.a boot, a.k.a rear door) when your battery is dead.

 Step 1: Flip Down the Rear Seats

 To begin, you need access to your trunk from inside the car.
-Unless you are exceptionally small and Barbie doll thin, you will not fit through the narrow opening between the top of the rear seats and the inside of your roof.
-Of course, this is where small children can come in handy, but that's the subject for another article.
+Unless you are exceptionally small and Barbie-doll thin, you will not fit through the narrow opening between the top of the rear seats and the inside of your roof.
+Of course, this is where small children can come in handy, but that's the subject of another article.